dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 Any fund would just be amplifying the packet payments I myself make, perhaps weighted against others on the team, so it doesn't need to be something controlled by me, but rather something that algorithmically shadows.
 A pure public company could perform this duty.

+## Business Networks
+The hometown of the CRM is a thickly networked town.
+If we can provide a small secure company that manages peoples private data

+## DAO gateway
+Register a DAO and use it as a gateway for oneclick companies to operate out of.
+They must run our base level software so we know they are compliant, and then they can operate as us, as tho they were employees.
+They can take in payments and make payments out.
+They must be providing products of externally verified quality, and they must be operating ethically and paying their Attribution dues.

 ## Eth Dreamcatcher
 The DreamEther.
 Deploy this contract, start putting all work thru the Dreamcatcher in this way.
 Demonstrate a commercial company that allows interactions with traditional clients.
+Allow the CRM to receive funding in this way.
+Make the packets for Interpulse be funded here too.

+Deploy the contract, put all CRM work thru it, get all Scotts work in there, then try get all Satoshi Island software operations to go thru there.
+Work on getting the Dreamcatcher app working, using this Ethereum contract as the banking rail.
+Direct packet work towards making the hosting company.

 There is a similarity between the attribution system of ukraine, the charity metaverse, and satoshi island build out.